VinitSantani/Git-Collaboration-Mini-Project/Git_Commands_and_Terminology.md

 3. **Fork**: Forking allows you to branch off from the master branch and develop a new feature without impacting your main code.
 4. **Branch**: *git branch* is basically a duplication of code in a new parallel area.
 Your master branch is the default and then you can branch off from that.
 When you are ready to add a feature you can merge the feature branch back with the master branch
 5. **Commit**: *git commit* saves the changes to your file in git and pushes them to your main repository
+6. **Merge**: *git merge* automatically compiles your code from your new feature branch and merges it with the master branch.
+It will ensure that no lines of code are written over- if so it will show a merge conflict at which point you can make the necessary changes